-As popular as this is in Hawaii, it is surprising that the dish hasn’t become more popular on the mainland.
+As popular as this grilled chicken is in Hawaii, it is surprising that the dish hasn’t swept across the mainland.
 Let’s change that!

 The story of Huli-Huli Chicken is fascinating, and I tell it on the page devoted to the recipe for the sauce.
 It reminds me of the story of Cornell Chicken, another regional marinade and recipe that is required at every cookout and fundraiser in the region.

-3) Set up the grill for 2-zone cooking and preheat it so the indirect side is about 325°F. Pour the marinade into a sauce pan and bring to a boil to pasteurize it so it can be used for basting.
-Keep cooking until it reduces significantly, perhaps 25%.
+- Cook.
+Pour the marinade into a sauce pan and bring to a boil to pasteurize it so it can be used for basting.
+Keep cooking until it reduces significantly, perhaps to 25 percent.

-4) Roast the chicken with the lid down on the indirect side of the grill.
+- Roast the chicken parts with the lid down on the indirect side of the grill.
 Huli it (turn it) frequently so the sugar in the sauce doesn't blacken.
-After turning, paint the upper surface with a layer of the sauce.
+After turning each time, paint the upper surface with a layer of the sauce.

-5) Take the meat's temp, and as it approaches 150°F, after about 30 minutes, stop basting so you don't contaminate the cooked meat with juices in the marinade from the brush.
+- Check the internal temperature of the chicken and as it approaches 150°F (65°C), after about 30 minutes, stop basting so you don't contaminate the cooked meat with juices in the marinade from the brush.
 Discard the sauce.
 Move the meat over the direct heat, skin side down to crisp the skin.
 Flip it every minute or two to make sure it is not burning.
-When the white meat is 160°F and the dark meat 170 to 175°F, you're ready for your luau.
+When the white meat is 160°F (71°C) and the dark meat 170 to 175°F (77 - 79°C), you're ready for your luau.

 - Serve.
 Plate and serve the chicken immediately.